dsrkafuu/hugo-theme-fuji/README.md

 ```

 ## ✏️ Issue und contributing

-Note that to keep the `master` branch clean, the main development work is made under `dev` branch.
-Please set base branch to `dev`, then make commitment or pull request.

 Feel free to use the [issue tracker](https://github.com/amzrk2/hugo-theme-fuji/issues).
 The theme has only been fully tested on Firefox, so if there are some problems when accessing with Chrome or others please also report an issue.